deepin-community/python3.11/Doc/library/dis.rst

    The maximal depth of recursion is limited by *depth* unless it is ``None``.
    ``depth=0`` means no recursion.

+   If *show_caches* is ``True``, this function will display inline cache entries used by the interpreter to specialize the bytecode.

+   If *adaptive* is ``True``, this function will display specialized bytecode that may be different from the original bytecode.

    .. versionchanged:: 3.4
       Added *file* parameter.